Aringka84/asic-data-collection/README.md

 ### Final Logging
 After processing all IDs, it logs the total number of successful fetches and any failed IDs.

-## Optional - Google Sheets API Setup
+## Optional - Google Sheets API Setup - Not Required but supported

 ### Create a Google Cloud Platform Project
 1. Go to the Google Cloud Console.
 2. Create a new project or select an existing one.